Do Mosquitoes Bite?

 More infamously, mosquito bites are linked to a number of transmitted diseases worldwide.
-Luckily, a mosquito-borne disease in Bristol is rare.
+Luckily, a mosquito-borne disease in Bristol and Johnson City TN is rare.
 No matter what, it’s important to learn about the threats of mosquito bites and what you can do to prevent them.

 Why Do Mosquitoes Bite Me?

 Mosquitoes don’t just bite to bite.
 A female mosquito requires a blood meal in order to reproduce.
 This is because blood contains nutrients that are necessary for the development of mosquito eggs While we refer to this activity as “biting”, in reality, the female mosquito is piercing your skin with her proboscis, almost like a needle.
 The proboscis contains two tubes, unlike just the one in a hypodermic syringe.
 One of these tubes inject saliva that contains a mix of chemicals to reduce pain, thin your blood and prevent it from clotting.
 The other is used to suck up the blood.
 While female mosquitoes bite and feed on blood, male mosquitoes do not bite.

 Do You Have a Mosquito Problem?
 We Can Help.

 Click the button below to leave your information & we'll be in touch in an hour or less.